Book Shelf THE STACKS

 Sure.
 We can walk anywhere and we can

-stop at some new café…and have a drink.
+stop at some new café

 Hadley –